mconlon17/mconlon17.github.io/README.md

 are "responsive" displaying beautifully on different size displays, right down to phones.
 Mobility first!
 1. VIVO Vagrant.
 Works.
 Run VIVO 1.5 or 1.6.
 With or without data.
 Includes Fuseki for SPARQL.
 Kind of amazing.
 1. Angular.
 Ah.
 Hard to say I "like" it.
-Anything that changes the names of your variables on the fly to make things work seems unnecessairly arcane and messy.
+Anything that changes the names of your variables on the fly to make things work seems unnecessarily arcane and messy.
 But you can write cool, interactive web pages.
 Still getting up to speed.